creek-service/basic-kafka-streams-demo/docs/_demo/08-unit-testing.md

 }
 {% endhighlight %}

-The above adds a single unit test for our simple topology.
-More extensive testing would probably be advisable in a real-world project.
+The above adds a single `shouldOutputHandleOccurrences` unit test for our simple topology, which produces a single record to the topologies input topic, and asserts the output is correct.

 ## Topology test